Mu-programming-language/Mu/README.md

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/your/project/tags). -->

+## Suggestions

+* Use GNOME Characters to get mathematical symbols.

 ## Authors

 * **Brandon Alves Barbosa** - *Computer Sciences Student* - [Sevla8](https://github.com/Sevla8)